FEAR OF TAKING TESTS

 Almost all topics require an enormous amount of memorization.
-If you do not know the terms, expressions, places, dates, and definitions, it hard to pass any test.
+If you do not know the terms, expressions, places, dates, and definitions, it is hard to pass any test.
 On the other hand, there are techniques that can help.
 It is important to know how these techniques are interrelated.
 This is discussed in more detail below.

 Here are a few techniques useful in learning the subject matter.

 - Common Sense & Logic.

 Each of these tools has advantages with a different type of learning.
 But they work best when used together.

 Repetition is more effective in memorization tasks than common sense and logic.
 How things work, however, deals more with Common Sense and Logic sections of your brain than repetition.
 Association/Analogy is often more useful in solving abstract problems, such as motivation, emotions, etc.

 (a) Repetition.
 This is one of the more obvious methods.
 In a study of Army soldiers assembling and disassembling a large gun, they found that Group One did 30 repetitions to become proficient, Group Two did 60 repetitions, and Group Three did 30 repetitions and then waiting 4 weeks and did another 30 repetitions.
 All three Groups were tested after 8 weeks.
 Group Three functioned 67% better than Group One followed by Group Two at 57% better.

 Other studies show that a repetition of 7 times is the minimum number.
 A catastrophic event can be learned in a single incident, such as the 9/11 Airline Crashes in New York City.
 In essence, the more senses that are included in your learning method or the more emotional something is then the fewer the repetitions.